nvnieuwk/bedgovcf/README.md

       description: Low quality

 # Optional info fields (will default to no info fields)
+# These are some examples, but you can add whatever fields you want
 info:
   - name: SVTYPE # The name of the info field
     value: ~if $4 < 0 DEL DUP # The value to use for the info field